Gelan007/TechMagic-Express/README.md

 - POST /articles - Create an article
 - PATCH /articles/update-tags/:id - Update tags of an article

-There is an auto generation of UUID for each article.
+There is an auto generation of UUID for articles.

 Input payload validation added for routes like POST and PATCH requests.
 Standardized error handling is implemented for all routes.